How Much Do Trumpet Lessons Cost?

 Trumpet Teacher Level

-Trumpet teachers without a formal music degree generally charge about $30 per hour, but their instruction may not be at a professional level.
+Trumpet teachers without a formal music degree usually charge around $35 per hour, but their instruction might not reach a professional level.

-For the best learning experience, look for a trumpet teacher with at least a Bachelor’s degree in trumpet performance.
-Lessons with these instructors typically range from $50 to $70 per hour, while those with a Master’s or Doctorate often charge around $100 per hour.
+For the best learning experience, look for a trumpet teacher with at least a bachelor’s degree in trumpet and a few years of teaching experience.
+Lessons with these instructors usually range from $60 to $70 per hour, and those with a master’s or doctorate often charge around $90 per hour.

 In-person vs Online Lessons

-Online trumpet lessons are typically the most affordable option, requiring just a stable internet connection and basic digital tools.
-In-person lessons at a teacher’s studio generally cost about $10 to $15 more per session, while lessons at your home may add another $10.
+Online trumpet lessons are usually the most affordable option and only require a stable internet connection and a laptop.
+In person lessons at a teacher’s studio generally cost about $10 to $15 more per session, and lessons at your home may add another $10.

 Pre-recorded vs Live Lessons